-Figure 76: Fault display
+Figure 84: Fault display

-- The two-character fault type will help you during troubleshooting. - The eight-character fault code in the bottom line helps SICK support during the detailed fault analysis.

-- \blacktriangleright By pressing any pushbutton, you will obtain more information about the fault and for troubleshooting.
+- The two-character fault type will help you during troubleshooting. - The eight-character fault code in the bottom line helps SICK support during the detailed fault analysis. - By pressing any pushbutton, you will obtain more information about the fault and for troubleshooting.
 You can use the arrow buttons to change to further pages with additional information. - You will find an overview of the two-character fault types and what they mean in the following table. - You will find detailed information in Safety Designer's message history about the individual faults and information about events not shown by the display.

-Table 17: Fault types
+Table 19: Fault types

 Fault type Brief description Cause Troubleshooting C1 Faulty configuration The configuration is faulty. ► Reconfigure the device.

-C2 Incompatible configuration The configuration in the system plug does not match the device's functionality.
+Fault type Brief description Cause Troubleshooting C2 Incompatible configuration The configuration in the system plug does not match the device's functionality.
 Check device variant.Replace or reconfigure the device. С3 Incompatible firmware The configuration in the system plug does not match the device's firmware version.
 Check the firmware version of the device.
 Replace or reconfigure the device.
 E1 Fault in the safety laser scanner The safety laser scanner has an internal fault.
 Perform a device restart using the display or Safety Designer or interrupt the voltage supply for at least two seconds.
 Replace the safety laser scanner and send it to the manufacturer for repair.
 E2 Fault in the system plug The system plug has an internal fault.
 Perform a device restart using the display or Safety Designer or interrupt the voltage supply for at least two seconds.
 Replace the system plug.
 E3 Fault in the system plug The system plug has an internal fault.
 Perform a device restart using the display or Safety Designer or interrupt the voltage supply for at least two seconds.
 Replace the system plug.
 E4 Incompatible system plug The system plug is unsuitable for the safety laser scanner.
 Check part number or type code.Replace the system plug.
 F1 Current too high at an OSSD The current is too high at an OSSD.
 The limit has been exceeded for current allowed short-term or permanently. ► Check the connected switching element.
 F2 OSSD short-circuit to 24 V There is a short-circuit to 24 V at an OSSD. ► Check the wiring.
 F3 OSSD short-circuit to 0 V There is a short-circuit to 0 V at an OSSD. ► Check the wiring.
 F4 Short-circuit between 2 OSSDs There is a short-circuit between 2 OSSDs. ► Check the wiring.
 F9 General OSSD fault At least one OSSD is showing unexpected behavior. ► Check the wiring of the OSSDs.
-T1 Temperature error The Safety laser scanner's operating temperature has exceeded or fallen below the permitted range. ► Check whether the safety laser scanner is being operated in accordance with the permissible ambient conditions.
+L2 Invalid configuration of the external device monitoring (EDM) The configuration of the external device monitoring (EDM) is invalid.
+The configuration is unsuitable for the wiring.
+Check whether the external device monitoring is connected correctly.
+Use Safety Designer to check the configuration.
+L3 Fault in the external device monitoring (EDM) A faulty signal is applied at the external device monitoring (EDM).
+The allowed tolerance time has been exceeded. ► Check whether the connectors are wired correctly and operating correctly.
+L8 Fault in the reset input An invalid signal is applied at a reset input.
+The reset signal is applied for too long.
+Check the reset pushbutton, the wiring, and any other compo- nents affected.
+L9 Short-circuit at the reset input Exactly the same signal is applied at a reset input as at another input, an OSSD or an output.
+There is possibly a short-circuit. ► Check the wiring for cross-circuits.